Tom Walters (American politician)

-Tom Walters is an American politician and a Republican member of the Wyoming House of Representatives representing District 38 since January 8, 2013.
+Tom Walters is an American politician who served as a Republican member of the Wyoming House of Representatives representing District 38 from January 8, 2013 to January 2025.
 Walters was a candidate for the Wyoming Senate District 30 seat in 2004 and 2008.

 Education

 Walters graduated from Kelly Walsh High School in 1994, and earned his BS from the University of Wyoming.